 To prepare projects for migration

-Install Visual SourceSafe 2005 on the computer on which you are running the converter.
-By default, Visual SourceSafe 2005 is not installed when you install Visual Studio.
+Install Visual SourceSafe 2005 on the computer on which you are running converter.
+Visual SourceSafe 2005 is not installed by default when you install Visual Studio.

 Copy your Visual SourceSafe database to a local folder on the computer on which you are running the converter.
 Although you can migrate a Visual SourceSafe database in a shared folder on a remote computer, the migration takes longer.